ravindar/CarND-Advanced-Lane-Lines/README.md

 ##### *Correct approach detecting lines*
 The approach that worked and required no hard coding was simple and the fastest.
 It was explained in the material but for some reason as I had said earlier I wanted a more complex solution.
-The method ```transpose_line``` did two things, which sort of violates the single responsibility principle.
+The method ```transpose_line``` did two things:
-1. Detect and left and right line pixels.
+1. Detect and left, lane middle and right line pixels.
+2. Find curvature
+The process I followed was this:
 - I start by taking a histogram of 60% of the image(half missed starting pixels on some images).
 I take the midpoint and find the left peak by using ```argmax``` for the image from 0 column to the middle.
 I repeat this from midpoint to last column to give me right peak.
 These two peaks now are starting pixel points for the left and right image.
 - I now slice the image into strips along rows and create a sliding window at the starting pixel for the left line.
 I deduct 50 pixel and add 50 pixel to the starting left line pixel to give me a start_col and end_col for the window that I am going to search for pixels for the left line.
 If I find pixels I take a mean of all the pixel found and make that value as the new starting position for sliding window for the next slize.
 I repeat this process to get all the pixel on the left line.
 - I follow the same steps as above point for the right line as well.